-Authorities adjacent to Monmouthshire, including the Brecon Beacons National Park, Cardiff (closest to the River Usk SAC), Forest of Dean, Hereford, South Gloucestershire and Bristol (all relevant regarding recreational pressure in the River Wye SAC), also undertook HRAs of their proposed Plans prior to adoption.
+Authorities adjacent to Monmouthshire, including the Brecon Beacons National Park, Cardiff, Forest of Dean, Hereford, South Gloucestershire and Bristol, also undertook HRAs of their proposed Plans prior to adoption.
 For example, the HRA of the adopted Herefordshire Core Strategy concluded that there would be no adverse effects of the plan on the River Wye SAC in relation to recreational pressure.
-Given the relatively small additional number of residents undertaking canoeing and fishing that are likely to arise from the Monmouthshire RLDP, it is considered that the implementation of the plan is unlikely to result in adverse effects on the integrity of the riverine SACs in-combination.
+Given the relatively small additional number of residents undertaking canoeing and fishing that are likely to arise from the Monmouthshire RLDP, it is considered that the implementation of the plan is unlikely to result in adverse effects on the integrity of the River Wye SAC in-combination.